Monday, July 27, 2020

 They made their way through the bright desert, where they freed a princess from an efreeti in "Telar in Norbia" (another adventure from Willie Walsh, Dungeon #31) and reunited the thief with his family of desert elves and hunted a behir with them.
 On returning, they found their home overrun by the undead forces of the necromancer, only the town still held fast.
 The next milestone was to collect enough armies in support of the town to mount a counter-offense, and defeat the invaders.

-First, they send envoys to the desert elves and the wood elves for support.
+First, they sent envoys to the desert elves and the wood elves for support.
 While these were on their way they looked what could be done in the province to turn the tide.
 The necromancer had hired the Whitehall mercenaries.
 Because they were friendly with them from back in the vinelands, the mercenaries agreed to an ordeal in single combat to win their support.

 Next, they traveled to Mount Hammer and retrieved the axe of the dwarf king from the lost city to make the good thane king so he could send help (this was self-written, here is the map of the city, the ventilation shafts, and key.
 This was a caper/heist where you had to get in and retrieve the crown before the undead overwhelmed you, or a crew sent by the evil rival clan got to it first - that clan was willing to cooperate with the necromancer.
 Here is that NPC crew along with the genealogy of the competing houses.
 (End of the retreat).